CatherineLE/shoes_design/README.md

 You can use this model with different hyperparameters values.
 ![image](https://user-images.githubusercontent.com/46371678/101190566-d2683a00-3658-11eb-807d-2323a81f3fb2.png)

-Here I put the DCGAN4_mod version because the resulted fake image looks better with the loaded weights model :
+See the resulted fake image below with DCGAN4_mod :
 ![image](https://user-images.githubusercontent.com/46371678/101190779-27a44b80-3659-11eb-990f-3e578621ff7f.png)

 # What's new ?